Win a pair of Carabao Cup Final tickets to Liverpool vs Chelsea on February 27 at Wembley

 Carabao is currently stocked in BP, Morrisons, Sainsbury’s, McColl’s, Savers, Iceland Warehouse, WHSmith, Amazon, as well as most independent and forecourt retailers.

-To be in with a chance of winning a pair of tickets, simply answer the following question: Who did Liverpool beat in the final the last time they won the competition in 2012?
+To be in with a chance of winning a pair of tickets, simply answer the following question: What was the score the last time these two teams met in the final back in 2005?

 Terms and Conditions: